-Year Ended December 31, 2021 2020 2019 Compensation cost \$ 15,713 \$ 14,722 \$ 13,612 Income tax benefit \$ 4,410 \$ 4,143 \$ 3,368
+Year Ended December 31, 2022 2021 2020 Compensation cost \$ 13,865 \$ 15,713 \$ 14,722 Income tax benefit \$ 3,533 \$ 4,410 \$ 4,143

 The Company has an employee stock award plan for selected officers and other key employees which provides for the issuance of RSUs, stock options, restricted stock awards, and performance awards.
 Restricted stock and RSUs generally vest ratably over five years, however, the plan includes a provision for the continued vesting of unvested stock options and RSUs for employees who meet certain years of service and age requirements at the time of their retirement.
 The provision results in shorter expense accrual periods on stock options and RSUs granted to employees who are nearing retirement and meet the service and age requirements.
+At December 31, 2022, there were 2,180,005 shares available for future grants under the Plan.